 Green Man deserves massive credit for being the first brewery to open in Asheville’s Brewery District back in 2006.
-A decade later, they’re taking operations to the next level with a huge expansion next door.
-This “Greenmansion” will house premium packaging equipment and allows for increased fermentation space, production, and ability to expand their specialty program.
+A decade later, they’ve taken operations to the next level with a huge expansion next door.
+This “Greenmansion” houses premium packaging equipment and allows for increased fermentation space, production, and ability to expand their specialty program.
 A top-floor tasting room and ground-level Brewtique with a bottle shop, growler stations, merchandise space and bar round out the space.

 Ben’s Tune Up Adds Beer to Sake Operations

 Notable 2016 dates: Ben’s Beer Release Party April 21